bhavesh-94/apanacollage-demo/README.md

 # apanacollage-demo
-This is my first Git Repositort
+This is my first Git Repositort.
+Author - Bhavesh